-2) Results: Fig. 7(a) shows the simulation results for the diamond topology, where only the link A - B is lossy.
-Diff-Max performs better than the other schemes for the range of loss rates, since Diff-Max activates the links based on the perlink queue backlogs, loss rates, and link rates.
-On the other hand, Diff-subMax, wDiff-subMax, and AODV uses classical 802.11 MAC, which provides fairness among the competing nodes for the medium, which is not utility optimal.
-When the loss rate over link A - B increases, the total throughput of all the schemes reduces as expected.
-As it can be seen, the decrease in our schemes; Diff-Max, Diff-subMax, wDiffsubMax is linear, while the decrease of AODV is quite sharp.
-The reason is that when AODV experiences loss over a path, it deletes the path and re-calculates new routes.
+2) Results: Fig. 10(a) shows the simulation results for the diamond topology, where only link A - B is lossy.
+Diff-Max performs better than the other schemes for the range of loss rates since Diff-Max activates the links based on the per-link queue backlogs, loss rates, and link rates.
+On the other hand, Diff-subMax, wDiff-subMax, AODV, and DSDV use classical 802.11 MAC.
+When the loss rate over link A - B increases, the total throughput of all the schemes decreases as expected.
+As can be seen, the decrease in our schemes Diff-Max, Diff-subMax, and wDiff-subMax is linear, while the decrease of AODV is quite sharp.
+The reason is that when AODV experiences loss over a path, it deletes the path and recalculates new routes.
 Therefore, AODV does not transmit over lossy links for some time period and tries to find new routes, which reduces throughput.
+On the other hand, DSDV performs better than AODV at low loss rates thanks to keeping track of multiple routes and exploiting a new route when one becomes lossy.
+Yet, it is worse than AODV at higher loss rates, as it requires more packet exchanges among nodes at high loss rates, which consumes higher bandwidth and reduces throughput.
+Diff-subMax and wDiff-subMax improve throughput significantly as compared to both AODV and DSDV thanks to exploring routes to improve throughput.
+The improvement of our schemes is up to 22% and 21% over AODV and DSDV, respectively.
+Also, Diff-subMax and wDiff-subMax have similar throughput performance, which emphasizes the benefit of the routing part and the effective link-layer queue estimation mechanism of wDiff-subMax.